mirzaakhena/gogen/README.md

 ## Introduction
 CLEAN ARCHITECTURE (CA) is a concept of "composing code" which has the benefit of separating code logic and infrastructure very neatly so that it is easy to test, easy to mock and easy to switch between technologies with very few changes.

+This concept is agnostic against the technology.
+Means it does not depend on specific programming language.

-If we googling looking for how the CA structure, then there will be many code examples that implement CA. But in general it is just a project template which if we want to apply it, we must imitate it.
+If we are googling looking for how the CA structure, then there will be many code examples that implement CA in many programming language.
+But in general it is just a project template.
+If we want to apply it, we must imitate it.

 I'm trying to go one step further.
 Instead of copying the project template, why not create a code generator that applies this CA concept.
 These tools will help bootstrap the code so that developers don't have to struggle with imitating previous projects that aren't necessarily proven.